Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Be as simple as you can be; you will be astonished to see how uncomplicated and happy your life can become."
+> "Someone who points out your flaws to you is not necessarily your enemy.
+Someone who speaks of your virtues is not necessarily your friend."
-> — **Paramahansa Yogananda**
+> — **Zen Proverb**

 ---